 The only things you need for this to work is a copy of Oracle VM’s VirtualBox app, which you can download here, and an ISO image of the macOS version that you’d like to install.

 Unfortunately, an ISO image of macOS is pretty hard to come by.
-While there are plenty of website out there that have their own ISO images, they all come with a certain level of risk.
+While there are plenty of websites out there that have their own ISO images, they all come with a certain level of risk.

 Creating an ISO Installation Media